learn-co-curriculum/dsc-permutations-and-factorials-lab-v2-1/README.md

 ## Some Practice on Permutations

 Let's go back to the appointments exercise from the last lab.
 A teaching assistant is holding office hours so students can make appointments.
-She has 6 appointments scheduled today, 3 by male students, and 3 by female students.
+She has 6 appointments scheduled today, 3 by male students and 3 by female students.
 How many ways are there to order the appointments, based on gender of the students?
 Just to clarify, we're looking for size of the sample space that lists possible orders like this:

 FMFMFM <br />
 MMMFFF <br />